Aztec Virtual Machine (AVM)

 sessionResults // one row (gas left, reverted?)

-These are exactly the fields of AvmCircuitPublicInputs
+These are exactly the fields of AvmCircuitPublicInputs defined in

-.
+avm_circuit_public_inputs.ts.
 A one‑to‑one lookup links each table in the proof to the corresponding column in the public inputs vector.

 End‑to‑End Example (cheat‑sheet)